Ployshompoo Supasap: Career

-Ployshompoo entered the entertainment industry in 2014 as one of two actresses who appeared in a commercial for the B-ing Collagen drink after beating out other candidates in a B-ing search that offered Thai fans the opportunity to appear in a new commercial featuring SNSD's Kim Taeyeon.
-She later appeared in various music videos.
+Ployshompoo began her career in 2014 after winning a nationwide talent search for the beverage brand B-ing.
+This competition offered Thai fans the opportunity to appear in a commercial featuring SNSD's Kim Taeyeon.
+Out of numerous candidates, Ployshompoo was one of two winners selected for the advertisement.
+Following this debut, she appeared in several music videos and signed with GMMTV.

-In 2016, she debuted as an actress in the television series Senior Secret Love: Puppy Honey.
-Then she went on to play various roles in many television series, including as Cream in U-Prince (2016–2017) and Praepailin in SOTUS (2016).
-She later reprised her role in SOTUS S (2017).

-In 2018, she landed her first main role as Sun, in the web series YOUniverse alongside Korapat Kirdpan.
+In 2016, she debuted as an actress by appearing in the television series Senior Secret Love: Puppy Honey.
+She began to gain recognition for her role as Cream in U-Prince (2016–2017) and Praepailin in SOTUS (2016) and SOTUS S (2017).
+In the next year, she landed her first main role as Sun, in the 2018 web series YOUniverse alongside Korapat Kirdpan (Nanon).

-In the meantime, she signed under GMMTV and debuted as an idol under Sizzy (formerly known as Sissy) in November 2019, before they officially disbanded in October 2024.
+In November 2019, she debuted as a member of the GMMTV girl group Sizzy (originally SISSY), alongside Methika Jiranorraphat (Jane), Rutricha Phapakithi (Ciize) and Sarunchana Apisamaimongkol (Aye).
+Known for a youthful pop image, the group released several singles and performed at major GMMTV events before officially disbanding in October 2024.

 In 2020, she portrayed Tida, one of the antagonists who often bullies Mind (Tipnaree Weerawatnodom) in the television series Who Are You.
 For her performance in the series, she won the Best Actress in a Villain Role at the Zoom Dara Awards 2020 and nominated for Best Actress in a Supporting Role at The 25th Asian Television Awards.
-Then she appeared in several television series.

 In 2022, she played as Lin, a character who swaps body with her brother Win (Sahaphap Wongratch) in Cupid's Last Wish.
-Then she received warm reception for starring as Meen, a member of a group of five women who have their secrets slowly unveiled after one of them committed suicide in the mystery thriller drama television series P.S.
+She later received warm reception for starring as Meen, a member of a group of five women who have their secrets slowly unveiled after one of them committed suicide in the mystery thriller drama television series P.S.
 I Hate You.
-In the same year, she played a sapphic role in The Warp Effect alongside Jessica Pasaphan.
+In the same year, she played a sapphic role in The Warp Effect alongside Pavida Moriggi and Jessica Pasaphan.
 She also got the main role of Kat, a young woman who forced to work as a prostitute to pay off her mother's debt in Midnight Series: Midnight Motel.

 In 2023, she portrayed Katie in Loneliness Society, Phinya in Home School, and Pai in Cherry Magic.
 In the next year, she starred as Pangpang in the 2024 horror comedy television series Peaceful Property.

-She has also begun to spread her wings in the fashion industry.
-In April 2024, she was chosen as the first female brand ambassador for H&M Thailand.
+In addition to her acting career, she was chosen as the first female brand ambassador for H&M Thailand in 2024.

+In 2025, she went on to play various roles in several television series, including as Baibua, one of the Bupphachinda sisters in Hide & Sis.
+She later played sapphic role again in MuTeLuv: Hello, Is This Luck?, where she played as Na, alongside Prariyapit Yu (JingJing).
+Her partnership with Yu continued with Enemies With Benefits, and the pair are set to appear in the upcoming drama Bake Love Feeling.